-The deadline for submission is 31st March 2011.
+The deadline for submission is 30^{st} September 2011.

-The total available time for PATT users in 2011B excluding pre-allocated time is around 282 hours.
-This is a considerable increase on previous B-semester availability due to significant increases in operational efficiency.
-Time is allocated approximately in ratio 2:1 between Priority A and B. Applications are particularly encouraged for spectroscopic and good time, which are typically less subscribed than average time.
+The total available time for PATT users in 2012A excluding pre-allocated time is around 260 hours.
+Time is allocated approximately in ratio 2:1 between Priority A and B. In addition another 120 hours will be available as Priority C (backup).
+Applications are particularly encouraged for poor seeing conditions, which are typically less subscribed.